GabeStah/dgraph-twitter-clone/tutorial/content/part-2-api/index.md

 };
 ```

-As mentioned in the [Organizing Queries]({{% ref "/#organizing-queries" %}}) section in **Part 1** one advantage to creating the `Query` class is to provide some additional helper functionality.
+As mentioned in the [Organizing Queries]({{% ref "/#organizing-queries" %}}) section one advantage to creating the `Query` class is to provide some additional helper functionality.
 In the case of the `searchBy` `Query`, the first two `ParamTypes` passed to it have a third argument of `true`, which tells the constructor that these parameters are _substitute_ values.
 That is, before sending the query string to Dgraph the `$function` and `$predicate` placeholder values within the query string are replaced with the parameter values passed to the `DgraphQueryExecutor` that is invoking this `Query`.
 This allows us to create some powerful, dynamic queries at runtime with very little overhead.

-For example, let's create a new `DgraphQueryExecutor` instance and give it the `Queries.Search.searchBy` `Query` and the following parameters.
+For example, let's create a new `DgraphQueryExecutor` instance and pass in the `Queries.Search.searchBy` `Query` and the following parameters.

 ```ts
 const executor = new DgraphQueryExecutor(Queries.Search.searchBy, {